KFrimps/Self-Driving-Car/README.md

 - Balancing the dataset by reducing the number of samples with a steering angle of zero.
 - Splitting the dataset into training and validation sets.

+The code for data preprocessing can be found in `src/data_preprocessing.py`.

 ## Data Augmentation

 To create a more robust model, several data augmentation techniques are applied: